Anarchism in Argentina: FORA split

-Semana Trágica and 1920s
+Semana Trágica and Patagonia Rebelde

 In December 1918, a strike broke out at the Vasena metalworks in the Buenos Aires suburbs of Nueva Pompeya.
 The union leading the strike was a splinter from FORA IX and called itself anarchist, though its links to FORA V were tenuous.
 On January 7, 1919, a shootout between strikers and police, troops, and firemen killed five.
 The police and troops then attacked the 200,000 workers at the funeral procession on killing at least thirty-nine and injuring many more.
 After the events of January 7, the FORA V immediately called for a general strike, but the work stoppage that followed was more of a result of the workers' outrage over the killings than of the anarchists' call.
 The general strike took place on January 11 to 12, but then subsided.
 Once again, the police, the military, and right-wing groups reacted with pogroms in working-class neighborhoods.
 Right-wing militants created the Argentine Patriotic League.
 The Jewish inhabitants of the workers' quarters especially became the victims of the attacks.
 In all, somewhere between 100 and 700 people died and around 4,000 were injured.
 The Semana Trágica further perpetuated the decline of Argentine anarchism.
 From around 1920 on, the anarchists' influence in the trade unions was rather minor.